Employer Wants Termination During Sick Leave

 104 weeks protection

-During the first two years of illness, dismissal due to incapacity for work is not possible.
+During the first two years of sick leave, dismissal due to incapacity for work is not possible.
 Your employer cannot obtain a dismissal permit from the UWV.

 2